 In 1961, with the founding of the Conservatorium, the Music Library & Archive came into being, keeping all the musical scores for the orchestra, the music teachers, and musicians, as well as exemplary record albums of classical music concerts and performances from various other times and places.

 The original, basic academic library (only ca.1,500 books) was established at the Hias House in 1965 by the Institute for Higher Education to support Bachelor Degree studies in science and engineering.
 Then in 1969, the University was founded and the Library began to expand its collections to support studies in the new and growing faculties and to enable the granting of higher degrees (Masters & Doctorates).
 By 1972, with the opening of the BGU Aranne Central Library (named for the late Minister of Education, Zalman Aranne, 1899-1970) on the “New Campus” (now called the Marcus Family Campus), the Library collections held ca.71,000 printed books.
 Today (in 2017), the Aranne Library offers open-shelf access to over a million printed academic books and periodicals and to electronic books, articles & databases, in support of the academic fields taught in all BGU’s faculties and schools.
 The Aranne Library (open to the adult public without charge) also has ongoing art exhibits and academic guest lectures, occasional book-sales and a “take-a-free-used-book” table, as well as an “Aroma” Cafe in the entrance lobby for study breaks and ‘refueling’.
+In 2022, the BGU Library building was rated among the top 13 most notable edifices in Israel.
 Main office – 08-6461402; Loan Desk – 08-6461412.

 The 4th floor (room 402) of the Aranne Library houses the Tuviyahu Archives of the Negev (named after the first Jewish mayor of modern Israeli Be’er-Sheva, David Tuviyahu, 1898-1975) that preserves documentary materials about BGU, David Ben-Gurion, Be’er-Sheva and the Negev Region – 08-6461425.